Gold rebounds after U.S. GDP but set for weekly loss

-NEW YORK Spot gold prices eked out small gains on Friday after data showed U.S. economic growth picked up in the third quarter, but the metal was heading for its first three-week loss in more than a year on uncertainty over the future of the U.S. Federal Reserve's monetary stimulus.
+NEW YORK Gold rebounded on Friday after data showed U.S. economic growth picked up in the third quarter, but the metal was heading for its first three-week losing streak in over a year on uncertainty over the future of the U.S. Federal Reserve's monetary stimulus.

 Analysts said, however, that uncertainty over global economic recovery and questions on the future of U.S. monetary policy that has been ultra-loose under Fed Chairman Ben Bernanke could dent gold's appeal as an inflation hedge.

-Spot bullion was set for a weekly drop of 0.5 percent, which would mark its first three-week consecutive loss in more than a year.
-Gold posted a four-week decline after a rally to a record above $1,920 an ounce in September 2011.
+Bullion was set for a weekly drop of 0.4 percent, and that would mark its first three-week consecutive loss in more than a year.
+Gold posted a four-week decline after a rally to a record price above $1,920 an ounce in September 2011.

-U.S. COMEX gold futures for December delivery settled 0.06 percent lower at $1,711.9 an ounce, with trading volume on track to finish below its 30-day average, preliminary Reuters data showed.
+U.S. COMEX gold futures for December delivery was up $1.90 at $1,714.90 an ounce, with trading volume on track to finish below its 30-day average, preliminary Reuters data showed.

-Traders said the 0.7 percent decline in the December price this week stemmed partly from concerns over a report that Bernanke has told close friends that he probably will not stand for a third term at the central bank even if President Barack Obama wins the November 6 election.
+Traders said gold's 0.5 percent decline this week was partly due to doubts over a report earlier this week that Bernanke has told close friends that he probably will not stand for a third term at the central bank even if President Barack Obama wins the November 6 election.

 "Without Bernanke, monetary stimulus from the Federal Reserve could be greatly reduced, and that will weigh on the price of gold," Sica said.

-Gold's outlook hinges on uncertainty related to the U.S. election and the so-called "fiscal cliff", a series of automatic spending cuts and tax increases in 2012 if Congress fails to reach a deficit-reduction deal by the end of the year.
+Gold's outlook hinges on uncertainty related to the November 6 U.S. election and the so-called "fiscal cliff," a series of automatic spending cuts and tax increases in 2012 if Congress fails to reach a deficit reduction deal by the end of the year.

-On charts, gold has come under technical pressure after it several times ran near formidable resistance at $1,800, which it has not broken since November 2011, and failed each time, said Adam Sarhan, CEO of Sarhan Capital.
+On charts, gold has come under technical pressure after it has several times run near formidable resistance at $1,800, which it has not broken since November 2011, and failed each time, said Adam Sarhan, CEO of Sarhan Capital.

 MOMENTUM SLOWS